vantreeseba/OGAM-2023-Jan-Pong/GDD.md

 ## GDD
 Any words spelt AS_THIS_IS are placeholders to be determined later.

+This is a pong clone.

 ## Basic Elements
 There should be a main menu screen, with a start and exit button.

 Start should begin the gameplay state.
 Exit should exit the program (or whatever if it's on a website.)

 ## Gameplay elements